 - BAs to monitor the changes in requirements and assess them from the testing perspective.

 - Developers to learn which changes they made during a particular iteration.
-This will help balance efforts to assure acceptable quality without excessive testing.

 - PMs to update them on the current state of testing and avoid time crunches at the end of a project iteration.